Peter Wildeblood: Against the Law

 He published a book on the case, Against the Law, in 1955, an account which detailed his experiences at the hands of the law and the British establishment, brought to light the appalling conditions in HM Prison Wormwood Scrubs, and encouraged campaigns for prison reform and for reform of law regarding homosexuality.
-The book was a confessional autobiographical book and an early example of a 'coming out' text because of Peter Wildeblood openly declaring 'I am homosexual'.
-Through this book Peter Wildeblood advocated legal reform from his position of an avowedly gay man.
+The book was a confessional autobiographical book and an early example of a 'coming out' text with Peter Wildeblood openly declaring 'I am homosexual'.
+Through this book Wildeblood advocated legal reform from his position of an avowedly gay man.
 Also Wildeblood attempts to distance the homosexual from stereotypical connotations such as indulgence and ephemera.
 He reframed the context of homosexual lives, laying a pathway towards not only arguing for acceptance, but also more importantly expecting equality.
 C. H. Rolph wrote in the New Statesman that Against the Law was "the noblest, and wittiest, and most appalling prison book of them all".
 To Wildeblood, "it was merely part of the story which had been implicit in me from the day when I was born".

+In the book, Wildeblood suggested the prosecution of homosexuals in Britain had been encouraged by the United States, as part of a campaign to remove homosexuals from government jobs.

 He wrote a second book on the subject of homosexuality the following year, propelled (according to him in the first chapter) by the strong response to Against the Law from people who contacted him directly to say how grateful they were for bringing the subject into the open.
-A Way of Life included twelve essays describing different lives lived with homosexuality among people with whom he had come in contact.
-The essays served further to normalise homosexuality and reveal its then still hidden existence in all walks of life.

 Later career

+After prison, Wildeblood bought a small Soho drinking club.

+Wildeblood wrote two novels, The Main Chance (1957) and West End People (1958).
+The latter was adapted into a successful musical, The Crooked Mile.
+This was the first of three musicals he worked on with Peter Greenwell, who praised Wildeblood's lyric-writing ability.
+It was followed by "House of Cards", and "The People's Jack" (1969).

-After his imprisonment, Wildeblood became a television producer and writer and was involved in a number of productions (particularly for Granada Television and then CBC Toronto) throughout the 1960s and 70s.
-Wildeblood wrote the book and lyrics, to Peter Greenwell's music, for the London musical The Crooked Mile, an avant-garde piece of 1959, set in the Soho underworld.
+Wildeblood became a successful television producer and writer and was involved in a number of productions, particularly for Granada Television and then the Canadian Broadcasting Corporation.
+He moved to Vancouver, and became a Canadian citizen in the 1980s.

-Impact

-His role in the decriminalisation of homosexuality in England and Wales, which occurred in 1967, was explored in the Channel Four docudrama A Very British Sex Scandal, and the 2017 BBC docudrama Against The Law, based on his book.

-Wildeblood moved to Canada, becoming a citizen of the country in the 1980s.
 In 1994, he suffered a stroke which left him without the power of speech and quadriplegic.
 He died in Victoria, British Columbia, in 1999.

+Impact

+His role in the decriminalisation of homosexuality in England and Wales, which occurred in 1967, was explored in the 2007 Channel Four docudrama A Very British Sex Scandal, and the 2017 BBC docudrama Against The Law, based on his book.